5 categories of food that jack sprat could eat on Thanksgiving

 3. The Grains Category

 The third category is grains.
 This category includes wheat, rice, oats, cornmeal, and barley.
-The foods in this category are divided into 2 subgroups: Whole Grains and Refined Grains.
+The foods in this category are divided into two subgroups: Whole Grains and Refined Grains.
 Whole grains contain the entire grain kernel.
 Refined grains are crushed to create a finer texture and longer shelf life.
-But, refining the grain removes fiber, iron, and some vitamins.
+But refining the grain removes fiber, iron, and some vitamins.
 A refined grain is white flour, corn grits, white bread, and white rice.
-You can, however, find refined grains that are enriched with certain vitamins and iron.
+However, you can find refined grains enriched with specific vitamins and iron.

 Jack could include dinner rolls, bread, or pasta at his Thanksgiving meal so he and his wife would have an adequate serving of food from the grains category.